ZweTun/GPUDynamicRRT/README.md

 3. Solve Percentage (Success Rate)
 The percentage of trials in which a valid path is found within a time/iteration budget.

+4. Percentile
+The variability in runtime.
+Q1 is 25th percentile, Q3 is 75th percentile.
+The 95th percentile is of note to show that 95% of runs finished at or faster than this time, characterizing the “worst typical case."

-4. CDF (Cumulative Distribution Function) of Planning Time CDF curves allow comparison not just of average speed, but distributional speed characteristics:
+5. CDF (Cumulative Distribution Function) of Planning Time CDF curves allow comparison not just of average speed, but distributional speed characteristics:
 Farther left = faster solve times
 Steeper slope = more consistent solve times